HOLOCAUST SURVIVORS ASSISTANCE

 - Companionship and Transportation

 - Respite Care

 Café Europa is an annual event that brings together a large group of survivors for some relaxed socializing, a nosh, and song.
-Café Europa is modeled upon the informal get-togethers that arose in Europe following the end of the Holocaust years, when Jewish Survivors began their search to find someone from their families or their hometowns that had also survived.
-At that time, because there were often no homes or towns to which Survivors could return, the “looking” took place in coffee shops and cafes where survivors gathered seeking news, and in the process, maybe a little friendship and laughter.
+The event is modeled on the informal get-togethers that arose in Europe in the post-WWII era, when Jewish survivors began searching for living family members or friends from their hometowns.
+With no homes to return to, coffee shops and cafes were a gathering place for news, and in the process, maybe a little friendship and laughter.

 FREQUENTLY ASKED QUESTIONS

 Although it is recognized that the destruction of Jewish lives during the Holocaust is impossible to repair, the governments of various countries which took part in the atrocities have set aside monies to compensate and help provide relief for the victims.
 “Reparations” is the general term used to refer to the funds made available to survivors for compensation and restitution.